Sparkylc2/Annotator/README.md

-A small project I worked on to simply add drawing onto my screen easily
+A small project I worked on to simply add the ability to draw on my screen whenever I wanted to.
+More proof of concept than anything.